reillyoc/Scale_Dependence_Structural_Stability_LMEs/README.md

 # R (v 4.5.1)
 See the R folder for relevant analyses used to reproduce figures, analyses, scripts should be run in order.

-Independent Scientific Independent Trawl Data for Northwest Atlantic Large Marine Ecosystems provided by K. Frank.
+Independent Scientific Trawl Data for Northwest Atlantic Large Marine Ecosystems provided by K. Frank.

 # R Studio Session Info for all packages used throughout R scripts - sessionInfo()
 R version 4.5.1 (2025-06-13)